Grapes: One of the Best Foods for Kidney Health

 - Grapes are more than just a fruit for breakfast or a dessert.
 They go perfectly with salads, baked meat dishes, and even veggies.
 They’re delicious!

-Anytime grapes are in season, don’t hesitate to add them to your diet to take better care of your kidneys.
+Eat grapes any time grapes are in season.
+Don’t hesitate to add them to your diet to take better care of your kidneys.